Good day for NZ paddlers

 There they went through the agony of a photo finish before being confirmed as the fourth and final team to go through from their race.
 The New Zealanders were given the verdict by 0.01s over Lithuania.

-So at the end of the day, disregarding the canoe double, which was never a serious contender, New Zealand qualified their women’s K4 500 team for the final, one women’s K2 500 team for the semis, and men’s K2 500 and K4 500 teams for the semis – a more than satisfactory day’s work.
+So at the end of the day, New Zealand qualified their women’s K4 500 team for the final, one women’s K2 500 team for the semis, and men’s K2 500 and K4 500 teams for the semis – a more than satisfactory day’s work.

 SHARE